Successful Recovery from PTSD with ChiRunning

-My name is Bill, I am a police officer of whom was diagnosed with PTSD (post traumatic stress disorder) last November.
-My doctors recognized one of my symptoms as being as being "avoidance" which is when a person shows a loss of interest in activities and life in general, which eventually can lead to suicidal thoughts and depression.
+My name is Bill, I am a police officer diagnosed with PTSD (post traumatic stress disorder) last November.
+My doctors recognized one of my symptoms as being “avoidance” which is when a person shows a loss of interest in activities and life in general, which eventually can lead to suicidal thoughts and depression.
 My doctor asked me what I did when I was young for physical activity, and I told her that I used to run cross country in high school and loved it.
 However, after the police academy basically drove me into the ground with running, it caused a lot of injuries and I lost my love for running.
-Of course, in the academy, we ran miles and miles everyday, but no one "taught" us how to run.
-My old high school coach taught me long strides and heel strikes, so that's what I knew.
+As you would expect in the academy, we ran miles and miles everyday, but no one “taught” us how to run.
+My old high school coach taught me long strides and heel strikes, so that’s what I knew.

-At my gym, my wife convinced me to go to a minimalist seminar taught by an ultra marathoner that wore VFFs.
-I was amazed that someone could do that.
-Heck, I was amazed at the 5 mile runners.
-I thought the VFFs were funky looking.
-He told me of a new minimalist shoe store in Northampton, Mass, called "Good for the Soles" that committed to making better runners by teaching people how to improve their form.
+My wife convinced me to go to a minimalist seminar taught by an ultra marathoner that wore Vibram Five Fingers.
+He told me of a new minimalist shoe store in Northampton, Mass, called “Good for the Soles” that was committed to making people better runners by teaching them how to improve their form.

 I was totally impressed with the store owners, Jill and Tim Murphy, who spent a lot of time with us measuring my feet for a proper fit.
 Also, Jill offered my wife and I a spot in a ChiRunning class.